nogibjj/ids721-rust-playground/README.md

 # Week 6 Demo
 A Rust program that prints a random Chuck Norris joke to the console.
 This program uses the reqwest library to make an HTTP GET request to the Chuck Norris joke API, which returns a random joke in JSON format.
 It then deserializes the JSON response into a Joke struct and prints the joke to the console

+# Week 7 Demo
+A Rust program that generates a random password using the rand crate.
+It creates a new ThreadRng random number generator and uses the sample_iter() method to generate an iterator of random alphanumeric characters.
+It then uses the take() method to limit the iterator to 16 characters and the map() method to convert the characters to a String.
+Your new password is: 0KdLEID7a6HcFg50